This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 What should I do if my Yorkie puppy is not sleeping through the night?

-Establish a consistent bedtime routine with gentle exercise, bathroom breaks, and dimming lights.
-Remove food and water one hour before sleep, then create a peaceful environment with soft music.
+Try establishing a consistent bedtime routine with exercise, bathroom breaks, and calming environment.
+Limit food and water one hour before bed, and place their crate nearby for security.

 Conclusion

-Your puppy’s 18-20 hours of daily sleep supports critical growth phases and immune development.
+Your puppy’s 18-20 hours of daily sleep isn’t excessive—it’s essential for brain growth and physical maturation.